drakkar-lig/walt-python-packages/doc/walt/doc/md/server-install.md

 * About WalT VPN and distant nodes, see [`walt help show vpn`](vpn.md).

+## 2- Log in as a different user

+For simplicity, we may stay on the WALT server machine and use the `walt` client software installed there.
+All OS users can use this client software, including `root`, but using a different user is obviously recommended.

+When you installed the Debian OS, the installer prompted for a (non-root) username, so you can use this one.
+Or you can use `adduser <username>` to create a new user.
+The server machine may also be configured with an external database of users (e.g., LDAP), but this OS configuration is beyond the scope of WALT.

+For logging in with this user, open another ssh session or type `su - <username>` from the root shell.

+Note: it is also possible to install and use the client software on another machine.
+See [`walt help show client-install`](client-install.md) for more info.

 ## 3- Start playing!

 The system is now all set.